toctan/instahust/README.md

 Instahust is a simple tool which syncs Instagram photos tagged with instahust to Weibo.
 The original instahust was implemented by [pyrocat101](https://github.com/pyrocat101).
-This is the ruby implementation with some enhacements, including job queue and exception notification via email.
+This is the ruby implementation with some enhancements, including job queue and exception notification via email.

 ![instahust](http://distilleryimage0.s3.amazonaws.com/ceca1cacc35f11e2b56022000a9f1354_7.jpg)